Environmental impacts of beavers: Effects on riparian trees and vegetation

-Beavers and stream restoration
+Stream restoration

 In the 1930s, the U.S. government put 600 beavers to work alongside the Civilian Conservation Corps in projects to stop soil erosion by streams in Oregon, Washington, Wyoming, and Utah.
 At the time, each beaver, whose initial cost was about $5, completed work worth an estimated $300.
 In 2014, a review of beaver dams as stream restoration tools proposed that an ecosystem approach using riparian plants and beaver dams could accelerate repair of incised, degraded streams versus physical manipulation of streams.

-The province of Alberta published a booklet providing information on using beaver for stream restoration.
+The province of Alberta published a booklet in 2016 providing information on using beaver for stream restoration.

 Utah published a Beaver Management Plan which includes reestablishing beavers in ten streams per year for the purpose of watershed restoration each year from 2010 through 2020.